 A virtual student roundtable, on youth and peace in collaboration with the Akita International University and Sabaragamuwa University, was held from the 21st to 22nd February 2018, at the Sabaragamuwa University.
 This Intercultural virtual dialogue between students from Akita International University and students from Sabaragamuwa University was conducted via Skype and facilitated by the UNV Peace Building Fund project.
 The objective of the event was to raise the awareness of the participants towards peacebuilding and enrich the knowledge of peace building amongst the students, both Japanese and Sri Lankan.
 The project sought to broaden the intercultural perspective of the students and strived to develop a mutual understanding between them.

 The Virtual Student Round Table on Youth and Peace was planned, facilitated, and implemented by Mr. Takashi Kogoma, a UN University Volunteer from Japan, with the support of the UNV PBF team that included, Mr. Ishtartha Wellaboda, Mr. Darshatha Gamage, and Ms. Sooji Han.

-On the first day of the program, after the presentation as to the Agenda 2030, the SDGs, UNSCR2250 Youth, Peace and Security, the participants discussed a topic, “What does peace mean to you?”
-Students found out differences in the definition of peace in each country.
+On the first day of the program, following the presentation on the 2030 Agenda, the SDGs, UNSCR2250 Youth, Peace and Security, the participants discussed the topic, “What does peace mean to you?”
+Students found differences in the definition of peace in each country.
 On the second day, a cultural presentation was conducted from each country.
-After the presentation, the participants discussed “peace building by youth”, which enabled them to find out how they can contribute to create the sustainable peace in each country.
+After the presentation, the participants discussed “peace building by youth”, which enabled them to identify how they can contribute towards creating sustainable peace in each country.

 The ‘Virtual Student Round Table on Youth & Peace’ intercultural dialogue was fruitful.
 We believe that it will have a positive impact on youth, foster mutual understanding, and encourage them to take steps to address hostility towards ethnic minorities.